dimitardimitrov05/Social-Network/README.md

 1. Create a scalable and secure social networking platform.
 2. Ensure an intuitive and user-friendly interface.
 3. Implement efficient real-time communication and notifications.
-4. Provide robust privacy and security features for users.

 ## Getting Started